 The Company has granted, and currently has outstanding, stock and incentive compensation awards subject to the provisions of the Company's 2012 Stock Incentive Plan (the "2012 Plan").
 The 2012 Plan is designed to provide flexibility to the Company regarding its ability to motivate, attract and retain the services of key officers, employees and directors.
 The 2012 Plan allows the Company to make grants of incentive stock options, non-qualified stock options, stock appreciation rights, restricted stock awards ("RSA"), restricted stock units ("RSU"), dividend equivalent rights, performance stock units ("PSU") or any combination thereof.
-At March 31, 2023, the maximum number of shares of the Company's common stock available for issuance under the 2012 Plan was 87,536 shares.
+At June 30, 2023, the maximum number of shares of the Company's common stock available for issuance under the 2012 Plan was 29,738 shares.

 Additionally, the Company's stockholders approved an employee stock purchase plan ("ESPP") which qualified as an ESPP under IRS guidelines.
-The ESPP provides for the purchase of up to an aggregate one million shares of the Company's common stock by employees, and the total number of shares available for issuance at March 31, 2023, was 973,911.
+The ESPP provides for the purchase of up to an aggregate one million shares of the Company's common stock by employees.
 Under the ESPP, employees of the Company, who elect to participate, have the right to purchase a limited number of shares of the Company's common stock at a 15% discount from the lower of the market value of the common stock at the beginning or the end of each one year offering period, beginning on June 1st.
-The ESPP benefit is treated as compensation to the employee, and the compensation expense will be recognized over the service period based on the fair value of the rights on the grant date, adjusted for forfeitures and certain modifications.
+The ESPP benefit is treated as compensation to the employee, and the compensation expense will be recognized over the service period based on the grant date fair value of the rights determined at the beginning of the purchase period, adjusted for forfeitures and certain modifications.
+At June 30, 2023, there was \$433,000 of total unrecognized compensation cost related to estimated ESPP shares for the June 1, 2023, ESPP purchase period.
+These costs are expected to be recognized over a period of 0.92 year.